Monotonicity in inverse medium scattering on unbounded domains: Introduction

 The outline of this article is as follows.
 After briefly introducing the mathematical setting of the scattering problem in Section~\ref{sec:DirectProblem}, we develop the monotonicity relation for the far field operator in Section~\ref{sec:Monotonicity}.
 In Section~\ref{sec:Localized} we discuss the existence of localized wave functions for the Helmholtz equation in unbounded domains, and we use them to provide a converse of the monotonicity relation from Section~\ref{sec:Monotonicity}.
 In Section~\ref{sec:ShapeReconstruction} we establish rigorous characterizations of the support of scattering objects in terms of the far field operator.
-An efficient and suitably regularized numerical implementation of these criteria is beyond the scope of this article, but we discuss a preliminary algorithm and two numerical examples in Section~\ref{sec:NumericalExamples} to illustrate our theoretical findings, and we conclude with some final remarks.
+An efficient and suitably regularized numerical implementation of these criteria is beyond the scope of this article, but we discuss a preliminary algorithm and two numerical examples for the sign-definite case (i.e., when the refractive index of the scattering objects is either above or below the refractive index of the background medium) in Section~\ref{sec:NumericalExamples} to illustrate our theoretical findings.
+This preliminary algorithm cannot be considered competitive when compared against state-of-the-art implementations of linear sampling or factorization methods, but, as outlined in our final remarks, this may change in the future.